 PrintRecipe Card

 These Almond Flour Brownies are fudgy, thick, and absolutely irresistible!
 Naturally gluten-free this brownie recipe is sure to be a winner.
-Packed with extra protein, a beautiful crinkly top, and a rich chocolate flavor.
+These have a beautiful crinkly top, and a rich chocolate flavor.
 Step-by-step photos help you bake these dessert bars!

 - Total Time: 50 minutes